Broken Bottle Alley

 Kenny and Steven were both nursing their wounds.
 Kenny spoke first.
 “Thanks a lot you fuck, now I’m bleeding all over myself.”

 Steven, always analytical, said, “Dude.
 You started it.
 I didn’t make you steal my backpack.
 Or run into this alley so we could both get cut up.
-I got at least 10 of these glass pieces in me.”
+I got at least ten of these glass pieces in me.”

 Kenny thought about it.
-This kid was braver than those guys that were hanging with him, fo-sho.
-“Yeah, I guess we’re the monsters now…” and he showed his bloody hands with glints of shards still in the fingers and palm.
-We can tell those dicks back there that we fought off some attackers and this ain’t nothin’ compared to what them other guys got.”
+This kid was braver than any of those guys that were hanging with him.
+He started to nod.
+“Yeah...
+I guess we’re the monsters now…” and he made his hands into claws, half human and half glinting glass shards.
+"We can tell those dicks we fought off some attackers and this ain’t nothin’ compared to what them other guys got.”

 Steven wasn’t sure what to say next.
 So he tried, “You gonna stop beating me up every day?”

-“I dunno – I’ll think about it, but I guess you’re a’ight… And don’t tell anyone or I’ll beat your face in… Your drawings were pretty sick.
+“I dunno...
+I’ll think about it, but I guess you’re all right.
+Don’t tell anyone, or I’ll beat your face in.
+And your drawings... pretty sick...
 I used to draw superheroes in sixth, too.
+Let’s bounce.
+I really don’t like this place.”

 ---

-Both Kenny and Steven saw the man at the same time and stopped.
+Kenny and Steven saw the man at the same time and stopped.

 Previous Post Next Post